 About youth detention in Queensland

-Youth detention centres are secure places for people aged 10 to 18.
+Youth remand centres and youth detention centres are secure places for people aged 10 to 18.
 They exist to:

 - protect the safety of the community